VKrishna04/My-Java-Life/Java - College/Semester 4/README.md

 3. #### [Structure Application: Database](StructureApplicationDatabase.java)   Structure Application: Database
 - To design a small database type application using structure, pointer, array.
 - Below is a simple C program that demonstrates a small database application using structures, pointers, and arrays.
 - In this example, we'll create a database of students with information such as name, roll number, and marks.
 - Users can add new students, display all students, and find a student by their roll number.

 ### Lab II
 12th of February, 2024 **Real world scenarios involving array.**
-1. #### [Average Temprature Of Week](AvgTempratureOfWeek.c) Average Temprature throughout the Week
+1. #### [Average Temperature Of Week](AvgTempratureOfWeek.c) Average Temperature throughout the Week
 - In this program, an array named temperatures is used to store the temperatures for each day of the week.
 - The program prompts the user to input temperatures for each day, then displays the recorded temperatures and calculates the average temperature for the week.

 2. #### [Matrix Multiplication](MatrixMultiplication.c) Implementation of multi-dimensional arrays and problems related to them like matrix multiplication.
 - This program defines a function multiplyMatrices for matrix multiplication and another function displayMatrix for displaying matrices.
 - The main function initializes two 3x3 matrices, performs matrix multiplication, and then displays the original matrices and the result.

 ### Lab III